alanli2001/alanli2001.github.io/index.md

 **Poker Association at Cornell**
 - I enjoy learning about poker theory and participating in tournaments with other members of the club.

-**Big Red Leadership Institute**
-- The Big Red Leadership Institute is a biweekly workshop that focuses on improving leadership skills for student athletes.

 ## Interests/Hobbies
 - Game Theory